 A race team that counts wins—instead of pit crew times and engine torque—stops winning.

 The “When” problem: Your home heating has a “feedback loop” in it.
 You turn up your thermostat, and when the temperature rises to the set point, your furnace quickly shuts off.
 Imagine if it took 8 hours before your thermostat got the message your house had warmed up.
-Many innovation metrics have very long feedback loops. @aim_institute.
+Many innovation metrics have very long feedback loops.
 If you experiment with new ways to understand customer needs in the front end—and all your metrics occur after product launch—your feedback loop could be measured in years.

 The “What” problem: It’s not enough to measure your innovation results; you also must measure your innovation capabilities.
 Most companies measure the former, but few understand if they are truly getting better at understanding customers’ deepest needs, assessing competitive alternatives, creating data-driven value propositions, etc. A race team that counts wins—instead of pit crew times and engine torque—stops winning.

-You need both ultimate metrics and intermediate metrics.
+You need both ultimate and intermediate innovation metrics.
 Ultimate metrics—such as the vitality index mentioned earlier—are important because they let a company measure whether it is winning over time.
 But we’re going to focus on intermediate metrics in this newsletter, because intermediate metrics are…